Newark Board of Education offers teachers the best of both worlds.

 Innovative.
 Collaborative.
 Diverse.

-Read below to get to know six NPS schools that show the range of options available to Newark families and teachers.
+Read below to get to know six NBOE schools that show the range of options available to Newark families and teachers.

 Eagle Academy for Young Men of Newark